jyothiraditya-n/bfcli/README.md

 file to be loaded into memory.
 This library is also used as the backbone for the command-line itself.

-- Colour support for highlighting important information on the screen.
+- Colour support for highlighting important information on the screen, as well
+- as a monochrome, non-ANSI, and printer-friendly 'minimal' mode.

 - Loading valid Brainfuck files at the prompt, performing code buffer editing with `%` and executing them with `@`.
 (Again, thanks to intergration with